 If you are not sure if you need to supply a meal (after all, some photographers might not want one), then just ask if they have any dietary requirements.
 That gives them an opening to say “don’t worry about feeding me” if they’ll sort themselves out plus gains you brownie points if they’ve got any special dietary stuff going on.

 Some wedding caterers can supply “vendor meals” at a reduced cost – supplying a more basic meal for wedding vendors who are there over meal times (like photographers, day-of coordinators, entertainers and/or bar staff).
 Ask your caterer if this is an option, especially if you have a few of these vendor meals to sort out.
 Otherwise, often the photographer heads through the buffet line last and then heads away to a quiet corner for their meal.

 It’s often in the contract that you need to provide a meal for your wedding photographer

 Your photographer may insert something into their contract about providing a meal, especially if they’re there for the first dance.
 Kate from Still Waters Photography (A Southern Bride Verified Photographer) explains why: “This is mostly because 99% of first dances run late, and in the majority of the rural settings I work in it is hard to find somewhere still open for dinner at 9pm.
 I do provide my own lunch, snacks and water though as its not hard to have them handy in the car.
 Though it is hard to keep something substantial for dinner in the car with has been sitting in the summer sun all day without it spoiling, or me getting food poisoning from it”.

-So when is my wedding photographer going to have a meal then?
+When is my wedding photographer going to eat?

 The best time for your wedding photographer to grab a bite to eat is when you do!
 Do your guests really want snaps of them midway through their meal?
 Probably not!